 King's is a diverse, tolerant and informal community with students from many different places and socio-economic backgrounds.
 Whoever you are, one of the pleasures of coming to King's is that you will meet people from backgrounds very different from your own and learn a huge amount from them.
-Our students study a range of subjects and have different interests, political views, music tastes, sexual orientations, etc. So there's no need to worry about fitting in.
+Our students study a range of subjects and have different interests, tastes, political views, etc. so there's no need to worry about fitting in.

 King's is a dynamic place with lots going on.
 The formal and subject-specific education students receive through supervisions, lectures, seminars and practicals is enriched by a host of other opportunities to learn.
 These include discussion on all sorts of topics over lunch or in the bar with College friends, during seminars and social activities, and on student visits to other countries and cultures in the vacations, made possible by King's travel grants.
 We do our very best to support all our students, from the time they start thinking about an application to King's to the end of their degree course here.